-Beans cost a lot less than meat and are an excellent source of protein, fiber, and minerals.
+Beans cost much less than meat and are an excellent source of protein, fiber, and minerals.
 Load up on canned beans, or save even more by purchasing dried beans and cooking them yourself.
-One pound of dried beans (which will run you about $1) is enough to make six cups of cooked beans.
-That's the equivalent of four cans of beans!
+One pound of dried beans costs about $1 and is enough to make six cups of cooked beans.
+That's the equivalent of four cans of beans.

-Don't want to fuss with soaking dried beans?
-Then, make more meals with lentils.
-They don't have to be soaked first and cook up fast.
+If you don't want to fuss with soaking dried beans, use lentils.
+They don't have to be soaked first and they cook up fast.

 Dried beans are best used within a year, but can be stored longer.
-Be sure to add extra cook time when starting with older beans.
+Be sure to add extra cooking time when using older beans.

 Learn More About Beans:

-A 1/2 cup serving of rice costs just $.05 and is the perfect base for a filling meal.
-Use it in Asian dishes and to make rice bowls.
-Toss it into soups, and add it to casseroles.
-Rice is an important staple most the world over, so you won't have any trouble finding recipes to put it to work in.
+A half-cup serving of rice costs just five cents, and is the perfect base for a filling meal.
+Rice is an important staple throughout most of the world, so you won't have any trouble finding a huge variety of recipes to put it to work in.

 White rice has an incredible shelf life.
-It'll keep for 4-5 years in the pantry.
-Brown rice has a much shorter shelf life, lasting 6-8 months in the pantry and 8-12 months in the refrigerator.
+It'll keep for four to five years in the pantry.
+Brown rice has a much shorter shelf life, lasting six to eight months in the pantry and eight to 12 months in the refrigerator.
 Since brown rice is more nutrient-dense, consider keeping it in the freezer, where it'll keep forever.

-Peanut butter is another cheap and versatile source of protein.
-Use it as a spread for sandwiches and bagels; add it to shakes; whip up delectable desserts, like peanut butter cookies and fudge; or use it to make savory Asian dishes, like Thai peanut chicken.
+Peanut butter is a cheap and versatile source of protein.
+Use it as a spread for sandwiches and bagel, add it to shakes or whip up delectable desserts like peanut butter cookies and fudge.
+It also is used in savory Asian dishes, like Thai peanut chicken.

-Unopened peanut butter is good a year past the best-by date printed on the jar, so it's worth stocking up when you find it on sale.
-Once you open the jar, you have three months to use it.
-One exception to this rule: natural peanut butter.
-It's good 2-3 months past the printed best-buy date when stored in the pantry.
-It stretches to 3-6 months when stored in the refrigerator.
+Unopened peanut butter is good for a year past the best-by date printed on the jar, so it's worth stocking up when you find it on sale.
+Once you open the jar, it will last about three months.
+Natural peanut butter is an exception to this rule.
+It's good for two to three months past the printed best-buy date when stored in the pantry.
+It stretches to three to six months when stored in the refrigerator.

-Most fruits have a high water content, so they're notorious for going bad quickly.
-If you're tired of finding science experiments in your fridge and fruit bowl, make apples your go-to fruit.
+Most fruits have a high water content, so they go bad quickly.
+If you're tired of finding science experiments in your fruit bowl, make apples your go-to fruit.
 Under the right storage conditions, they'll keep for up to five months.
 This means you can safely stock up when you find a deal on your favorite variety.
-And when your apples start to go soft, all is not lost.
+When your apples start to go soft, all is not lost.
 They can still be used to make applesauce or apple butter.

 More About Storing Apples

 Baby carrots don't have a very long shelf life, but whole carrots do.
-Tuck a bag in the veggie bin in your fridge, and it'll be good for at least 4-5 weeks past the best-buy date printed on the bag.
-And, as long as they don't feel soft or slimy, they're still perfectly fine to eat.
-Enjoy carrots as a snack; roast them for a side dish; or chop them up, and add them to soups.
+Tuck a bag in the veggie bin in your refrigerator, and it'll be good for at least four to five weeks past the best-buy date printed on the bag.
+As long as they don't feel soft or slimy, they're perfectly fine to eat.
+Enjoy carrots as a snack, roast them for a side dish, or chop them up and add them to soups.
 You can even use them to make a carrot cake if you're craving something sweet.

 Tip: If your carrots still have their long, leafy tops when you buy them, be sure to cut them off.
-They'll pull moisture from the carrots, and cause them to dry out.
+They'll pull moisture from the carrots and cause them to dry out faster.

-Dried pasta is always a good deal, but it'll be an even better deal if you catch it on sale, buy it with coupons or do both.
+Dried pasta is always a good deal, but it's an even better deal if you catch it on sale, buy it with coupons, or both.
 Aim to pay $1 a box or less.
-Pasta is good for 1-2 years past the date printed on the box, so you have plenty of time to use it up.
+Pasta is good for one to two years past the date printed on the box, so you have plenty of time to use it up.

-Oatmeal is a steal, at just $.21 per 1/2 cup serving, and it has an equally impressive shelf life.
-Quick oats (also known as one-minute oats), can be kept for 2-3 years past the best-buy date.
-Instant oats and steel cut oats have a shorter lifespan of 1-2 years past the best-buy date, but that's still plenty of time to use them up.
+Oatmeal is a steal at just 21 cents per half-cup serving, and it has an equally impressive shelf life.
+Quick oats (also known as one-minute oats), can be kept for two to three years past the best-buy date.
+Instant oats and steel cut oats have a shorter lifespan of one to two years past the best-buy date, but that's still plenty of time to use them up.

 Enjoy them for breakfast, but don't overlook all of their other uses.
 Oats are an excellent addition to cookies and bread, and can even be used to stretch ground beef.
 Add up to a cup per pound of beef to make your meat purchases go further.

-Flour costs $.70 a pound (or less).
-Toss a bag in your cart, and there's no end to the things that you can make.
-Sweet or savory — it does it all.
-When stored properly, all-purpose flour is good for 6-8 months past the date that's printed on the bag.
-Whole wheat flour and specialty flours, like self-rising flour (which have additional ingredients mixed in) have a shorter lifespan of 4-6 months past the printed date.
+Flour costs 70 cents a pound or less and there's no end to the things that you can make, sweet or savory.
+When stored properly, all-purpose flour is good for six to eight months past the date that's printed on the bag.
+Whole wheat flour and specialty flours like self-rising flour have a shorter lifespan of four to six months past the printed date.

-Get more veggies into your diet, and avoid having them go bad before you're able to use them, by loading up on frozen veggies at the store.
-They usually cost considerably less than fresh produce, and since they're frozen soon after being picked, they tend to pack a bigger nutrient punch.
+You can get more veggies into your diet and avoid having them go bad before you're able to use them by loading up on the frozen varieties at the store.
+They usually cost considerably less than fresh produce, and since they're frozen soon after being picked they tend to pack a bigger nutritional punch.

-Cheap Foods That Last a Really Long Time
+10 Cheap Foods That Last a Long Time

-On a tight budget, and need to make every dollar you spend at the grocery store count?
-Then, focus on filling your cart with these cheap and nutritious foods that have a long shelf life.
-You'll spend less at checkout, and have considerably less wasted food hitting your trash can at the end of the week.
+If you're on a tight budget, focus on filling your cart with these cheap and nutritious foods that have a long shelf life.
+You'll spend less at checkout, and you'll waste considerably less food at the end of the week.